danbev/learning-v8/README.md

 The method address looked up by the system lookup routine can be cached and the call instruction can be overwritten.
 Subsequent call for the same type can jump directly to the cached method and completely avoid the lookup.
-The prolog of the called method must verify that the receivers type has not changed do the lookup if it has changed (the type if incorrect, no longer A for example).
+The prolog of the called method must verify that the receivers type has not changed and do the lookup if it has changed (the type if incorrect, no longer A for example).

 The target methods address is stored in the callers code, or "inline" with the callers code,